John Maxwell’s Leadership Law #9: The Law of Magnetism

 The Law of Magnetism

-In his chapter on the Law of Magnetism, John Maxwell makes an important but not always obvious point: that your employees more than likely have a lot in common with you.
+In his chapter on the Law of Magnetism, John Maxwell makes an essential but not always obvious point: Your employees likely have much in common with you.
 People tend to gravitate toward others who are similar.
-You might notice this in your friend groups, and it’s true of employees as well.
+You might notice this in your friend groups, and it’s true of employees.

 Magnetizing Your Business

-So if you have a few things in common with your employees, what does that mean for your business?
+So, if you have a few things in common with your employees, what does that mean for your business?
 Two things.
-First, if you’re attracting mediocre talent, you need to take a good look in the mirror.
+First, you must look in the mirror if you’re attracting mediocre talent.
 As Maxwell says, “The better leader you are, the better leaders you will attract.”
-If you’re not happy with the people you’re attracting, you need to focus on your own development.
+If you’re unhappy with the people you attract, you must focus on your development.

-One way to do this, as Maxwell suggests, is to find a mentor who embodies the leadership style you’d like to emulate.
-If you surround yourself with strong leaders, you can learn from their example.
+As Maxwell suggests, one way to do this is to find a mentor who embodies the leadership style you’d like to emulate.
+You can learn from their example if you surround yourself with strong leaders.

-The other side of the coin is that if you’re happy with the employees you attract, you might want to actively attempt to diversify.
+The other side of the coin is that if you’re happy with the employees you attract, you might want to attempt to diversify actively.
 Chances are you have a weak spot or a gap in your knowledge base that only someone with a different viewpoint could fill.

 If you can’t decide where on the spectrum you fall, that’s okay.
-Start by making a list of criteria you value in an employee: things like hardworking, loyal, strong leader, etc. Next, Maxwell suggests taking an honest look at the list.
+Start by listing the criteria you value in an employee: a hardworking, loyal, strong leader, etc. Next, Maxwell suggests taking an honest look at the list.
 Do you embody most of these characteristics yourself?
-If not, you have some work to do before you’ll attract that type of talent.
+If not, you have some work to do before attracting that talent.

-It’s hard to become aware of the image you project, but once you know how to master the Law of Magnetism, you’ll never have to worry about hiring qualified talent again.
-If you’d like to hear more about the Law of Magnetism and how it can help grow your business, fill out my contact form and let’s talk.
+It’s hard to become aware of the image you project, but once you master the Law of Magnetism, you’ll never have to worry about hiring qualified talent again.
+If you’d like to hear more about the Law of Magnetism and how it can help grow your business, fill out my contact form, and let’s talk.

 Coach Dave